Surprising Facts About the Science of Hypnotherapy

 Contrary to belief, those in a relaxed state of hypnosis stay in complete control.
 Throughout the session, clients can hear, comprehend and later recall what happened during the entirety of that session.
 There should be no concerns about being embarrassed, being tricked or being made to an act upon hearing a set word.

 Helping you to overcome an array of maladies

 There are many reasons for which a person may seek the help of a hypnotherapist.
 These can include overcoming fear, phobia or trauma, negative memories, insomnia, smoking, weight management, addictions, depression, anger and anxiety, to name a few.
 Parents of ADHD children are finding that the drug-free benefits of hypnotherapy have positive effects on children’s temperaments.
 Britain’s Paediatrics Child Health has commented that hypnotherapy allows the child to gain control, along with self-esteem and competence, which ultimately reduces their stress levels.

 Your brain works functions differently under hypnosis

 Hypnosis allows the bypass of the conscious to the subconscious turning off the desire to ask questions or note the surroundings.
 Instead, the brain becomes hyperaware, a state of full control without consciously thinking about it.
-When applied to driving to work each day, you know the route so well that you do not have to consciously think of each turn you need to take to arrive at your destination.
-This allows your mind to think of other things such as planning your evening meal while remaining in full control of the car and arriving at your desired destination.
+When applied to the drive to work, you know the route so well that you do not have to consciously think of each turn you need to take to arrive at your destination.
+Allowing your mind to think of other things such as planning your evening meal while remaining in full control of the car and arriving at your desired destination.

 How hypnosis feels